 NCB only for comprehensive coverage

 Also, NCB is an add-on.
 You cannot purchase add-ons through the third-party policy.
 Therefore, only someone who has purchased a comprehensive policy can take advantage of NCB.
 You can upgrade your coverage at the time of renewal through your motor insurance app.
-This allows you to be able to avail the no claim bonus benefit.
+This allows you to able to avail the no-claim bonus benefit.

 If you have NCB, it’s pretty obvious at this point that you’ll get a bonus every year for not claiming it.
 However, how much do you get?
 This amount is determined by the insurance company.
 Every major provider has a fixed percentage of what they initially offer.
 Most insurance companies will give you a bonus of 20% of your annual premium after your first year without any claims.